China to ban ivory trade by end of 2017

-BEIJING: China will ban all domestic ivory trade and processing by the end of 2017, state media reported Friday, a move hailed by activists as a “game changer” for African elephants.
+BEIJING: China will ban all ivory trade and processing by the end of 2017, the government said, in a move hailed by conservationists as a “game changer” for African elephants.

-African ivory is highly sought after in China where it is seen as a status symbol — prices for a kilo (2.2 pounds) can reach as much as $1,100.
+African ivory is highly sought after in China, where it is seen as a status symbol, with prices for a kilo (2.2 pounds) reaching as high as $1,100.

-“Before that deadline, law enforcement agencies will continue to clamp down on illegalities associated with the elephant’s tusk,” Xinhua added, citing an official with the State Forestry Administration.
+“Before then, law enforcement agencies will continue to clamp down on illegality associated with elephant tusks,” the official Xinhua news agency said, quoting a government official as saying.

+A first batch of workshops and retailers would be forced to close by the end of March.

-The announcement follows Beijing’s announcement in March to widen a ban on imports of all ivory and ivory products acquired before 1975, after pressure to restrict a trade that sees thousands of elephants slaughtered every year.
+The move comes after Beijing said in March it would widen a ban on imports of all ivory and ivory products acquired before 1975, after pressure to restrict a trade that sees thousands of elephants slaughtered every year.

 Xinhua said the complete ban would affect “34 processing enterprises and 143 designated trading venues, with dozens to be closed by the end of March 2017”.